LONDON (Reuters) - How do you make a computer-generated lion, warthog and hyena look real while singing and talking at the same time?

 “And if the two things are ever out of whack with each other, it breaks the movie.”

-Valdez, who won an Oscar for Favreau’s Disney remake of “The Jungle Book”, traveled to Kenya for research.
+Valdez, who won an Oscar for Favreau’s Disney remake of “The Jungle Book”, travelled to Kenya for research.

 “We do a lot of painstaking research into how real animals move, how their muscles and skin behave ... and then in the computer, we recreate all these things,” he said, adding the MPC team first created designs of the characters and landscape.